- Description & Prices (Seeds & Shipping)

 A: Each seed variety that I sell is open-pollinated and, in a sense, heirloom.
 I personally grow each cucumber variety in an organic fashion, without the use of pesticides.
 None of the varieties that I offer are genetically modified

 Q: Where do your cucumber varieties come from?

 A: The majority of the cucumber-melon varieties that I offer have well over 50 years of history and are prized for their taste, texture and ability to grow in the environment of the Mediterranean and beyond.
-The A few of the varieties are stable, recently introduced crosses, but the C. Melo variant Flexuosus that includes carosello are of ancient origin and even spoken of in biblical text (Paris, 2008).
+A few of the varieties are stable, recently introduced crosses, but the C. Melo variant Flexuosus that includes carosello are of ancient origin, dating back to at least ancient Egypt and are even spoken of in biblical text ( Hudáková, 2016) (Paris, 2008).

 To learn more about the origin of cucumber-melons, see: Paris, Harry & Janick, J. (2008).
-Reflections on linguistics as an aid to taxonomical identification of ancient Mediterranean cucurbits: the Piqqus of the Faqqous1. and Janick, Jules & Paris, Harry & C Parrish, David.
+Reflections on linguistics as an aid to taxonomical identification of ancient Mediterranean cucurbits: the Piqqus of the Faqqous1., Hudáková, Lubica (2016) Gardening at Deir el-Bersha in the Middle Kingdom: a unique representation of Cucurbitaceae cultivation, and Janick, Jules & Paris, Harry & C Parrish, David.
 (2008).
 The Cucurbits of Mediterranean Antiquity: Identification of Taxa from Ancient Images and Descriptions.
 Annals of botany.
 100. 1441-57.

 The Cucumbershop logo is a registered Trademark.

 No permission is given to use any picture on this website, without express consent.

 Cucumbershop strives to provide regular Cucumber seed and Carosello cucumber seed varieties at the lowest price.